-5.1.1 Consortium-level eligibility criteria
+5.1.1 Consortium- level general eligibility criteria

-- Submission of a complete proposal through the AAL electronic submission system before the deadline, as specified in the Guide for Applicants. - English as the language of the proposal. - Consortium composition of at least 3 independent eligible organizations (legal entities), from at least 3 different AAL Partner States participating in the Call for Proposals (IMPORTANT applicants for Small Collaborative projects should check in the list of countries reported at the end of this document, whether their respective funding agency will fund this type of project) - Consortia must include at least one eligible for-profit business partner - Consortia must include at least one eligible for-profit SME partner which can be the business partner. - Consortia must include at least one eligible end-user organisation. - Indicative size of the consortium: - Small collaborative projects: the partners should be from 3 different participating countries; the number of partners should be proportionate to the scope of the project - Collaborative projects: 3 to 10 partners from 3 different participating countries - Duration of the project: - Small collaborative projects: max.
-6 months - Collaborative projects: between 18 and 36 months - Adherence to the specifications for structure and technical details (e.g. page count) of the proposal submission template for small collaborative projects.
+- Submission of a complete proposal through the AAL electronic submission system before the deadline, as specified in the Guide for Applicants. - English as the language of the proposal. - Consortium composition of at least 3 independent eligible organizations (legal entities), from at least 3 different AAL Partner States participating in the call for Proposals (IMPORTANT applicants for Small Collaborative projects should check in the list of countries reported at the end of this document, whether their respective funding agency will fund this type of project) - Consortia must include at least one eligible for-profit business partner - Consortia must include at least one eligible for-profit SME partner which can be the business partner. - Consortia must include at least one eligible end-user organisation.